 - At-rest: When stored on a server (like cloud services) or drive

+Of all the ways data can be accessed and transferred without authorization, email messages is by far one of the biggest risks.
+This is especially true for healthcare with the push towards electronic health records (EHR) and interoperability.
+Many healthcare organizations and third-party administrators (TPA) are sending hundreds of emails a day with sensitive content (such as personally identifiable information or financial information) as they collaborate to deliver health services.
 While some email senders may use HIPAA compliant email encryption for data protection, there is still the risk that some information that should not be shared can be accidentally or maliciously sent.
 Having a good email DLP solution in place can help mitigate that risk and prevent data breaches.

 Data Loss Prevention for Email